Qrouger/HInt/README.md

 # <img src="https://github.com/user-attachments/assets/f4701588-b624-4afa-aa8f-9a3352a6572c" alt="HInt logo" width="200"/><br>
 # HInt
-HInt is an optimized and scalable pipeline designed for high-throughput identification of homologous proteins that retain conserved functional interactions despite substantial sequence and structural divergence.
-By combining efficient MSA reuse, parallelized structure prediction, and automated interaction scoring, HInt significantly accelerates large-scale interaction screening while maintaining high predictive accuracy.
+HInt accelerates AlphaFold by optimizing computations and parallelizing structure predictions.
+It is a scalable pipeline for high-throughput identification of homologous proteins and interologues—proteins that maintain functional interactions.
 This enables the systematic discovery of conserved interaction networks that remain undetectable through sequence or structural similarity alone.

 # 1. Installation